-Whisk together the melted spread/coconut oil, sugars, vanilla, treacle and pumpkin puree until smooth.
+- In a separate bowl, whisk together the melted coconut oil, sugars, vanilla, treacle and pumpkin puree until smooth.

-Add in two-thirds of the chocolate chips and fold through.
+- Add in two-thirds of the chopped chocolate and fold through.
 Cover the bowl and place in the refrigerator for at least half an hour, and up to a couple of days.

-Bake the cookies for 10 minutes then remove from the oven.
+- Bake the cookies for 10-12 minutes until browned and set around the edges then remove from the oven.
 They will still feel a little soft but will firm up as they cool.
-Leave to cool on the tray for a couple of minutes then transfer to a wire rack to cool completely.
+Leave to cool on the tray for ten minutes then transfer to a wire rack to cool completely.